teamrabu/rabu-schedule/readme.md

 - *No run-time error handling.* When the Javascript in the HTML file encounters an error (such as a bad JSON file), it silently fails.

 - *Limited cross-browser support.* Rabu Schedule appears to work in Firefox, Safari, and Chrome.
 However, it has only been thoroughly tested in Firefox.
-Internet Explorer does not work completely.
+Internet Explorer 7 & 8 do not work, and IE9 appears to work, but has cosmetic issues.

 Two apparent limitations are intentional: